A Message from our Director

 Earn a Certificate of Achievement

-Students may mix and match any three courses in Microsoft business applications, such as Excel, Access or PowerPoint.
+Students may mix and match any three courses in Microsoft business applications, such as Using Excel, Using Word: Level 2 or Using PowerPoint (Excludes Understanding Windows Concepts and Using Word: level 1) .
 The courses need not be taken within the same semester.
 Upon completion of three courses with at least a B+ average in each course, students will receive a Certificate of Achievement.

 CCVIP uses screen reading and large print software in all classes, depending on the preference and need of the student.
 These Assistive technologies are taught in each class; from the basics in Windows/Word, to more advanced features in our more advanced classes, such as MS Access.
 We feature JAWS or Window-Eyes screen readers, and ZoomText or Magic (with and without speech) large print software.